the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 #### Know your modeling basics.

-Regression and classification should be two of your dearest friends.
+- Regression and classification should be two of your dearest friends.

-Understand data sampling implications, statistical distributions, unbiasedness, and even experimental design.
+- Understand data sampling implications, statistical distributions, unbiasedness, and even experimental design.

-Be ready to discuss feature engineering, data sampling implications, interpretability, accuracy metrics.
+- Be ready to discuss feature engineering, data sampling implications, interpretability, accuracy metrics.
 And how to relate all of this to stakeholders, and business impact.

 #### Know your machine learning fundamentals

-Understand loss functions (the more the merrier), and how they can be tailored to address specific modeling problems.
+- Understand loss functions (the more, the merrier), and how they can be tailored to address specific modeling problems.

-Understand regularization, why it works intuitively, and when / how to actually apply it (theoretically and numerically).
+- Understand regularization, why it works intuitively, and when / how to actually apply it (theoretically and numerically).

 #### Understand modern deep learning, deeply

-Understand transformers and attention, and be able to ELI5 and why they're a big deal over their predecessors.
+- Understand transformers and attention, and be able to ELI5 and why they're a big deal over their predecessors.

-Even better, understand its technical and theoretical details (yes, I'm talking queries, keys, and values), as well as modern techniques to make it even better
+- Even better, understand its technical and theoretical details (yes, I'm talking queries, keys, and values), as well as modern techniques to make it even better

-## 🦉 Underrated Tips That Helped Me Stand Out
+## 🦉 How You Can Stand Out

+Here I lay out some thoughts about my day-to-day engineering routine, mindset, and habits that I believe naturally helped me tackle interviews.

 **Always start with the user / customer**.
 Empathize with UX, make it magical, and show why this will lead to happy customers (and profit!)

 **Document your architectural decisions**, especially tradeoffs.
 You'll be asked why you made certain choices and whether they were correct.
 Be ready to answer both of these accurately and honestly.
+Hiring managers want to see that you can navigate uncertainty, make informed decisions, and course correct as needed.

-**Keep track of your wins and losses**, and demonstrate what your losses taught you.
+Similarly, **keep track of your wins and losses**, and demonstrate what your losses taught you.
 This is _great_ material to leverage during interviews.
 Turns out, many other companies are hitting the same hurdles you've hit yourself.
+They want you to bring and distill your lessons learned, which ultimately cuts them the cost of learning them manually.

 Don't just work on tasks, but **really understand the systems you're building** at a high and low level.
 I know this is easier said than done, but my advice is to give yourself capacity to be able to chase down questions yourself, and write up your learnings.
-Be curious about how things work, especially the weird ones.
+Be curious about how things work, especially the peculiar or apparently-magical ones.
 Challenge assumptions.
-Poke at things until they break, then make things unbreakable.
+Poke at things until they break, then make them unbreakable.

-## Bonus: What I loved, and would love to see more of, from hiring pipelines
+Finally, **sharpen your soft skills**.
+I touched on this earlier, but it bears more emphasis.
+Ultimately, teams want to hire people they actually want to work with, and this is a huge factor in your interviews.
+I think EQ can be just as important as IQ for an AI/ML Engineering role, so practice being a friendly, empathetic, and curious colleague.

+## 🧪 What Interviewers Got Right (And Improvement Ideas)

 ### Hands-on coding tasks
 My favorite interviews gave me some small amount of "heads up" to gather context and quickly plan my approach before the actual meeting began.

 For example, for one interview, I was emailed a doc describing the general ML problem to be solved, giving me time to brainstorm before live coding in front of an audience with a ticking clock.

-This was genuinely a thrilling experience, so much so that I found myself building on the code well after the interviewer was over :lol:
+This was genuinely a thrilling experience, so much so that I found myself extending the code well after the interviewer was over! 😆

 ### Specific expectations per interview round

 Interviewers, please try your best to convey what a given interview round aims to assess at the _very_ beginning.
 The earlier and clearer the better.
 Heck, drop a clarifying line or two in the calendar invite.

 You don't need to be so specific as to give the candidate an unfair advantage, but why not set them up for success when otherwise they'll just be studying and preparing for the wrong type of content?

-E.g., if you're looking for specifics on how to solve agentic tool-routing, please don't label it as a "Architectural Design" interview, or at least make the goal crystal clear.
+For example, if you're looking for specifics on how to solve agentic knowledge lookup, please make the goal crystal clear at the very beginning (and avoid tagging it with vague titles like "Architecture Design Interview").

-Otherwise, your candidate will waste both of your time talking through arch diagrams, sequence flow, etc. when really you want to discuss tool calling logic internal to the agent.
+Otherwise, your candidate will waste both of your time talking through unnecessarily high-level arch diagrams, sequence flow, etc. when really you want to discuss agent-specific internal logic.

 ### Greater efficiency

+I had to pass up some otherwise very interesting roles simply because time ran out.

-I know recruiting is difficult, especially when you juggle multiple candidates with the schedules of multiple busy stakeholders.
+I know recruiting is difficult, especially when you're juggling multiple candidates with the schedules of multiple busy stakeholders.

-But, I had to pass up several otherwise very interesting roles simply because time ran out.
+But it seems odd to me that speed is still an issue here, in a world that has never moved faster.

-I'm curious how we could speed things along so that speed isn't what kills your offer.
+I'm curious how we could accelerate things so that time isn't what kills your offer.

-How can we maximize the collective bang-for-buck from a smaller set of interviews rather than relying on separate signals from the many various stakeholders?
+How can we maximize the collective bang-for-buck from a smaller set of interviews rather than relying on separate signals from the many various stakeholders across a fragmented schedule?

-Panel interviews seem to work wonders here.
+**Panel interviews** seem to work wonders here.
+Maybe we can lean on more of these.

-And recruiters: if a candidate informs you of another offer, _please_ communicate that with the relevant folks ASAP.
+And recruiters: if a candidate informs you of another offer, _please_ communicate that with the relevant folks ASAP, especially if the offer is time-sensitive.
-That way, you give both parties a shot at landing a deal, rather than leading to surprise, confusion, and disappointment on both sides.
+That way, you give both parties a shot at closing the deal, rather than leading to surprise, confusion, and mutual disappointment.

-## 🥳 The good news: I secured 3 fantastic offers within 2 weeks!
+## 🥳 The good news: I secured 3 fantastic offers within 10 days!

 And as it turns out, I ultimately accepted a 🪃 offer back to my old home at Workday. 😉

-I was thrilled to see my old team was tackling agentic problems similar to what I've been obsessed with this year.
+I was thrilled to learn my old team was tackling agentic problems similar to what I've been obsessed with this year.
-And luck turns out I had the opportunity to return to my old team, pop back in like I'd never left, and pretend that the previous half-year was but a fever dream.
+And luck turns out I had the opportunity to pop back in like I'd never left, and pretend that the previous half-year was but a fever dream.

-My old boss called it destiny, and it's hard to argue against that.
+My manager-again called it destiny, and it's hard to argue against that.

-BUT, boomerang aside, I hope I sufficiently illustrated the full experience across multiple pipelines for drastically different companies that ultimately led to a handful of compelling offers, and my decision to accept this one.
+But, boomerang aside, I've enjoyed reflecting on the full experience across multiple serious interview pipelines that led me to accepting my new role.
+And I hope I illustrated this experience in a way that can benefit others navigating similar waters.

+It was a thrill of a ride (especially the late-stage negotiation phase), and a blessing to have landed on my feet in an environment that I love and thrive in.

 ## Conclusion